4.2. The Myth of Moral Panics

 Moral panic has been defined as a situation in which public fears and state interventions greatly exceed the objective threat posed to society by a particular individual or group who is/are claimed to be responsible for creating the threat in the first place.
 [1]

 Moral panics arise when distorted mass media campaigns create fear and reinforce previously held or stereotyped beliefs, frequently centered around ethnicity, religion, or social class.
 Often, moral panics occur swiftly, focusing attention on the behavior and then fluctuating concern over time.
-The most problematic aspect of the moral panic is that the hysteria often results in a need to “do something” about the issue and most commonly “results in the passing of legislation that is highly punitive, unnecessary, and serves to justify the agendas of those in positions of power and authority.”
+The most problematic aspect of moral panic is that the hysteria often results in a need to “do something” about the issue and most commonly “results in the passing of legislation that is highly punitive, unnecessary, and serves to justify the agendas of those in positions of power and authority.”
 Moral panics focus attention on what we should fear and who we should blame for that fear.
-Instigators of moral panics frequently misinterpret data for their own agenda.
+Instigators of moral panics frequently misinterpret data for their agenda.
 Cohen (1972) said at least five sets of social actors are involved in a moral panic.
 These include 1) folk devils, 2) rule or law enforcers, 3) the media, 4) politicians, and 5) the public.
 [2]

 Moral Panics, Sex Offender Registration, and Youth